zevlg/rfcs/text/0000-network-errors-handling.md

 and `TCPConnection`, so that notifier is able to extract the error value from caller on network failure.

-This will require niether addons nor notifiers at all and at the same time it won't break existing code.
+This will require neither addons nor notifiers at all and at the same time it won't break existing code.

 # Unresolved questions